ConfederacyOfGaia/Gaia/players-guide.md

 #### Eshen

-The Eshen have caramel-colored skin, dark red ("the color of dried blood") or dark brown hair, and brown or black eyes.
-They tend to have broad noses and square jaws, which, combined with their dark red hair, makes them a very distinctive-looking people.
-They prefer brightly-colored clothing, and take great care in personal hygiene and grooming.
-They are master manscapers, especially the bards.
+The Eshen have light skin, brown or light brown hair, and brown or black eyes.
+They tend to have broad noses and square jaws.

 ***Ability Score Increase.*** One ASI must go into Charisma, and the other two can go wherever the player wants.